Hittite mythology and religion: Priests and cult sites

 The liminal figure mediating between the intimately connected worlds of gods and mankind was the king and priest; in a ritual dating from the Hittite Old Kingdom period:

-Hittite statue of a priest-king c.
+Hittite statue of a god c.
 1600 BCE.

 The gods, the Sun-God and the Storm-God, have entrusted to me, the king, the land and my household, so that I, the king, should protect my land and my household, for myself.

 The Hittites did not perform regularly scheduled ceremonies to appease the gods, but instead conducted rituals in answer to hard times or to mark occasions.
 Myth and ritual were closely related, as many rituals were based on myth, and often involved performing the stories.
 Many of the rituals were performed at pits, sites that were created to represent a closeness between man and the gods, particularly those that were chthonic, or related to the earth.
 This type of pit ritual is known as "necromantic", because they were attempting to commune with gods of the Underworld and summon them into the living world.

 The city of Arinna, a day's march from Hattusa, was perhaps the major cult center of the Hittites, and certainly of their major sun goddess, known as ^{d}UTU ^{URU}Arinna "sun goddess of Arinna".
 Records found in cult-inventories show that local cults and practices were also active.
 Traditions and the status of local cults were constantly changing due to the lack of a national standard for ritual practice.
 Smaller festivals and times of worship did not always require the priest-king's presence, so local places had more leeway when it came to worshiping the gods, however the king did make a point to observe every cult site and temple on his lands, since that was his duty to the gods and to his people.
 Once the king died, he was deified, having served his people and worshiped the gods faithfully.
 Responsibilities placed upon the priest-king were not one-sided: the gods had to provide for the people if they were being worshiped properly.
 Gods held much of the obvious power, but without dedicated practice and ritual from mortals, they couldn't function.
 King Mursili II made a plea to the gods on behalf of his subjects, at a time when their agricultural livelihoods were struggling: